xalatechnologies/doctor-ai/README.md

 ## Overview

 Doctor AI is an advanced medical analysis system that orchestrates multiple Large Language Models (LLMs) to provide medical insights, symptom analysis, and recommendations.
-The system employs a multi-provider approach with built-in failover, validation, medical domain-specific confidence scoring, real-time monitoring, and comprehensive visualization tools.
+The system employs a microservice architecture with multiple specialized services communicating through RabbitMQ, ensuring scalability, resilience, and maintainability.

 ### Key Features